intel/hexl/README.md

     - [Version 1.0](#version-10)

 ## Introduction
 Many cryptographic applications, particularly homomorphic encryption (HE), rely on integer polynomial arithmetic in a finite field.
 HE, which enables computation on encrypted data, typically uses polynomials with degree `N` a power of two roughly in the range `N=[2^{10}, 2^{17}]`.
-The coefficients of these polynomials are in a finite field with a word-sized primes, `p`, up to `p`~62 bits.
-More precisely, the polynomials live in the ring `Z_p[X]/(X^N + 1)`.
-That is, when adding or multiplying two polynomials, each coefficient of the result is reduced by the prime modulus `p`.
+The coefficients of these polynomials are in a finite field with a word-sized prime, `q`, up to `q`~62 bits.
+More precisely, the polynomials live in the ring `Z_q[X]/(X^N + 1)`.
+That is, when adding or multiplying two polynomials, each coefficient of the result is reduced by the prime modulus `q`.
 When multiplying two polynomials, the resulting polynomials of degree `2N` is additionally reduced by taking the remainder when dividing by `X^N+1`.

- The primary bottleneck in many HE applications is polynomial-polynomial multiplication in `Z_p[X]/(X^N + 1)`.
+ The primary bottleneck in many HE applications is polynomial-polynomial multiplication in `Z_q[X]/(X^N + 1)`.
 For efficient implementation, Intel HEXL implements the negacyclic number-theoretic transform (NTT).
-To multiply two polynomials, `p_1(x), p_2(x)` using the NTT, we perform the FwdNTT on the two input polynomials, then perform an element-wise modular multiplication, and perform the InvNTT on the result.
+To multiply two polynomials, `q_1(x), q_2(x)` using the NTT, we perform the FwdNTT on the two input polynomials, then perform an element-wise modular multiplication, and perform the InvNTT on the result.

 Intel HEXL implements the following functions:
 - The forward and inverse negacyclic number-theoretic transform (NTT)